 For details of the estimates and underlying assumptions, please refer to Notes on Accounting Estimates as part of the consolidated financial statements.
-For the amount of impairment loss on non-current assets recorded for the year ended March 31, 2024, please refer to the non-consolidated balance sheet and statement of income.
+For the amount of impairment loss on non-current assets recorded for the current fiscal year, please refer to the non-consolidated balance sheet and statement of income.